kristianmandrup/amazing-aurelia-book/advanced-composition.md

 ```

 ### Inter-Component-Communication via Events

-We’ve mentioned that the toolbox has a “Clear Report” button, but how does that trigger the clearance of all the widgets added to the report page?
+We’ve mentioned that the toolbox has a `Clear Report` button, but how does that trigger the clearance of all the widgets added to the report page?
 One possibility would be to include a reference to the report VM inside the toolbox and call the method this would provide.
 This mechanism would however, introduce a tight coupling between these two elements, as the toolbox wouldn’t be usable without the report page.
 As the system grows, and more and more parts become dependent on each other, which will ultimately result in an overly-complex situation.

 An alternative is to use application-wide events.
 As shown in the figure below, the toolbox’s button would trigger a custom event, which the report would subscribe to.
 Upon receiving this event, it would perform the internal task of emptying the widgets list.
 With this approach both parts become loosely coupled, as the event might be triggered by another implementation or even another component.

-To implement this we can use Aurelia’s EventAggregator.
-If you look at the toolbox.js code snippet above, you can see that the EventAggregator has already been injected into the toolbox VM.
-We can see it in action in the clearReport method, which simply publishes a new event with the name clearReport.
+To implement this we can use Aurelia’s `EventAggregator`.
+If you look at the toolbox.js code snippet above, you can see that the `EventAggregator` has already been injected into the toolbox VM.
+We can see it in action in the `clearReport` method, which simply publishes a new event with the name `clearReport`.

 ```ts
 clearReport() {